nsol-nmsu/nest/README.md

 ## 1) Build / Install ##

 You need BOOST and C++11 libraries to compile and use core to ns-3 translator.
-Tested in ns-3.25 and CORE version 4.8.
+Tested in ns-3.25, ns-3.26 and CORE version 4.8.

-The program folder must exist inside the ns-3.25 folder to properly install using only the makefile.
+The program directory must exist inside the ns-3 directory to properly install using only the makefile.

 We do encourage using NetAnim to visualize the scenario output.
 Build instructions can be found in [https://www.nsnam.org/wiki/NetAnim_3.107](Link URL)

-To use our program, enter the imn2ns3 folder and run the `make configure`.
+To use our program, enter the imn2ns3 (or other name you gave the NEST directory) directory and run `make configure`.

 ```
 #!terminal